 The number of positions varies from semester to semester, depending on the needs of the School.
 Positions typically start in January, May, and August, and appointments may be renewed based on need, funding, and performance.

-Additional Qualifications: A Ph.D. or equivalent degree is required by the date of hire.
-Successful candidates will have earned a doctoral degree in a relevant technical, social science, or interdisciplinary field such as Information, Information Science, Cybersecurity, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics.
-The Information and Cybersecurity postdoc will have teaching and research experience in at least one of the following core areas or course offerings:
+Preferred Qualifications: Successful candidates will have earned a doctoral degree in a field such as Information, Information Science, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics.
+The Cybersecurity postdoc will have teaching and research experience in at least one of the following core areas:

 Cybersecurity Legal, Political, and Economic Context